 e) competitiveness of banking products and services;

-f) the need for an effective combination of resources, ensuring the optimal combination of stable and "volatile" resources while increasing the share of stable resources in the deposit portfolio of a commercial bank in conditions of increased risks (including deposit operations);
+f) the need for an effective combination of resources, ensuring an optimal combination of stable and “volatile” resources while increasing the share of stable resources in the deposit portfolio of a commercial bank in conditions of increased risks (including deposit operations);

 In order to improve the deposit policy of a commercial bank, the following is necessary:

-Each commercial bank must have its own deposit policy, developed taking into account the specifics of its activities and the criteria for optimizing this process;
+Each commercial bank must have its own deposit policy, developed taking into account the specifics of its activities and criteria for optimizing this process;

 Moscow 2004